 Willowdale Community Legal Services (WCLS) is a community legal clinic funded by Legal Aid Ontario to provide free legal assistance to low-income residents in our community.

-Our staff includes three lawyers, three community legal workers (paralegals), an intake worker, a community development worker and an administrative assistant.
+Our staff includes four lawyers, two community legal workers (paralegals), an intake worker, a community development worker and an administrative assistant.

 The clinic is governed by a volunteer Board of Directors, which is elected each year by our community members.
 People who have an interest in our community can apply to become members of WCLS.
 If you are interested in becoming a member, please call our office for more information.